UniMath/agda-unimath/src/real-numbers/dedekind-real-numbers.lagda.md

 ### Characterisation of each cut by the other

-The lower cut is the subtype of rationals bounded above by some element of the complement of the upper cut.
+#### The lower cut is the subtype of rationals bounded above by some element of the complement of the upper cut

 ```agda
 module _